tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Future extensions MUST define their interaction with 0-RTT.

-If any of these checks fail, the server MUST NOT respond with the extension and must discard all the remaining first flight data (thus falling back to 1-RTT).
+If any of these checks fails, the server MUST NOT respond with the extension and must discard all the remaining first flight data (thus falling back to 1-RTT).
 If the client attempts a 0-RTT handshake but the server rejects it, the server will generally